Get Pregnant with a Girl or a Boy

 - 2To conceive a girl, the intimate act needs to happen two to three days prior to ovulation or on the same day of ovulation.

 - 1To make the female tract more conducive to either type of sperm, the chemical conditions can be altered using certain kits containing douches or nutritional supplements.

 - 2Medical experts, however, cast doubts on the claims.

 If neither the science-assisted techniques nor the low-tech methods appeal to you, there are old wives' tales that tell you how to conceive a girl or a boy.
 While there are things you can try on your own, there isn't much guarantee you can select the gender of your offspring with precision.
 Some of these theories include:

 - If you want to have a son, you can encourage Y-sperm with salty foods, red meat, and foods rich in potassium.
 You can also include wheat grass, cucumber, kale, oregano, almonds, peas, tomatoes, broccoli, parsnips, sweet potatoes, pine watermelons, and nuts.

-- If you want a daughter, make sure to have yogurt, eggs, and chocolate in your diet.
+- If you want a daughter, make sure to include yogurt, eggs, and chocolate in your diet.

-- 2Your position when making love can also decide your baby's gender.Those positions that result in faster transmission of sperms to the egg are likely to result in conceiving a boy.Advertisement
+- 2Those positions that result in faster transmission of sperms to the egg are likely to result in conceiving a boy.Your position when making love can also decide your baby's gender.Advertisement

-When you and your partner start envisioning a "third wheel" in your life and you have visions of pinks or blues, trying some "old wives' tales" or low tech methods can work just fine.
-However, if you have genetic problems that are sex-related or you already have a big family and just want a girl or a boy added to that brood, maybe it is time to consider a science-assisted technique.
+When you and your partner start envision expanding your family, and you have visions of pinks or blues, trying some "old wives' tales" or low-tech methods can work just fine.
+However, if you have a genetic problem that is sex-related, or you already have a big family and just want a girl or a boy added to that brood, maybe it it's time to consider a science-assisted technique.
 Having a healthy baby is more than enough, but to pine for a son or daughter is quite normal.
 Be glad there are ways to get pregnant specifically with a girl or a boy.